Lekensteyn/pdf.js-wiki/Required-Browser-Features.md

 };
 ```

-Browsers that don't understand this syntax will not be able to execute the code.
+The browsers that don't understand this syntax will not be able to execute the code.

 ## <a id="addEventListener"></a>addEventListener is present

 The `addEventListener` method is used to bind event listeners for DOM elements.
-No emulation of the `addEventListener` method is provided in browsers that do not support it.
+No emulation of the `addEventListener` method is provided in the browsers that do not support it.

 ## <a id="Uint8Array"></a><a id="Uint16Array"></a><a id="Int32Array"></a><a id="Float32Array"></a><a id="Float64Array"></a>Typed arrays are present